 The Association Internationale Africaine (International African Association) is consequently formed, with Léopold as president.

 1878 - Léopold sets up the Comité d'Études du Haut Congo (CEHC), an "international commercial, scientific and humanitarian committee", and commissions Henry Morton Stanley to further explore the Congo.
-However, Stanley's real mission will be to establish Belgian sovereignty along the river's south bank and monopoly control over the Congo rubber and ivory trade.
+However, Stanley's real mission is to establish Belgian sovereignty along the river's south bank and monopoly control over the Congo rubber and ivory trade.

 "I'm sure if I quite openly charged Stanley with the task of taking possession in my name of some part of Africa, the English will stop me," Léopold says.
 "So I think I'll just give Stanley some job of exploration which would offend no one, and will give us the bases and headquarters which we can take over later on."

-Privately Léopold tells Stanley to "purchase as much land as you will be able to obtain, and ... place successively under ... suzerainty ... as soon as possible and without losing one minute, all the chiefs from the mouth of the Congo to the Stanley Falls."
+Léopold tells Stanley to "purchase as much land as you will be able to obtain, and ... place successively under ... suzerainty (overlordship) ... as soon as possible and without losing one minute, all the chiefs from the mouth of the Congo to the Stanley Falls."

 Léopold also tells Stanley, "It is a question of creating a new state, as big as possible, and of running it.
 It is clearly understood that in this project there is no question of granting the slightest political power to the Negroes.
 That would be absurd."

-Among the Congolese, Stanley comes to be known as 'Bula Matadi' (He Who Breaks Rocks in the language of the Kongo people).
+Among the Congolese, Stanley comes to be known as 'Bula Matadi' ('He Who Breaks Rocks' in the language of the Kongo people).
 The term is later used as a generic description for Léopold's colonial system.

 1882 - The CEHC is reorganised as the Association Internationale du Congo (AIC - International Association of the Congo), a single-shareholder development company wholly owned by Léopold, who now begins to push for the territory covered by Stanley's treaties to be recognised by the international community as a sovereign state.